 You can find more tips on how to treat insomnia and what help is available in our article, What is insomnia and how can you improve it?

-Sleep apnea is a sleep-related breathing condition where your breathing stops and starts during sleep.
-It’s common in older adults and the most common type is called obstructive sleep apnea, which is caused by blocked airways.
+Sleep apnea is a sleep-related breathing condition where breathing stops and starts during sleep.
+The condition is most prevalent in older adults.
+The most common type of sleep apnea is called obstructive sleep apnea, which is caused by blocked airways.
 There’s also central sleep apnea which is caused by a failed connection between the brain and muscles which signal your breathing, but this is much less common.

 Restless leg syndrome and periodic limb movements

-Restless leg syndrome (RLS) is a neurological condition that causes an overwhelming urge to move the legs.
+Restless leg syndrome (RLS) is a neurological condition that causes an overwhelming urge to move your legs.
 Periodic limb movements (PLMS) are involuntary, repetitive movements of the arms and legs during sleep that occur more than 15 times per hour.
-Both of these conditions are distressing and can be disruptive to sleep, leaving you feeling tired the next day.
+Both of these conditions are distressing and can be disruptive to sleep.

 Mild cases of RLS and PLMS can usually be treated with lifestyle changes such as quitting smoking, exercising regularly, and practising healthy sleep habits.
 If symptoms are more severe however, medication may be required.
 If you think you might have RLS or PLMS, then it’s best to book an appointment with your GP as they’ll be able to advise you on the best treatments.